Neo-Assyrian Empire: Dominion over the Near East

 Ashurnasirpal financed several large-scale building projects at cities like Assur, Nineveh and Balawat.
 The most impressive and important project conducted was the restoration of the ruined town of Nimrud, located on the eastern bank of the Tigris in the Assyrian heartland.
-In 879 BC Ashurnasirpal made Nimrud the capital of the empire and employed thousands of workers to construct fortifications, palaces and temples in the city.
+In 879 BCE, Ashurnasirpal made Nimrud the capital of the empire and employed thousands of workers to construct fortifications, palaces and temples in the city.
 Assur became a ceremonial city, although it was still the empire's religious center.

-Ashurnasirpal's aggressive military politics were continued under his son Shalmaneser III (859–824 BC), whose reign saw a considerable expansion of Assyrian territory.
+Ashurnasirpal's aggressive military politics were continued under his son Shalmaneser III (859–824 BCEE), whose reign saw a considerable expansion of Assyrian territory.
 The lands along the Khabur and Euphrates rivers in the west were consolidated under Assyrian control.
-Ahuni of Bit Adini resisted for several years, but he surrendered to Shalmaneser in the winter of 857/856 BC.
+Ahuni of Bit Adini resisted for several years, but he surrendered to Shalmaneser in the winter of 857/856 BCE.
 When Shalmaneser visited the city in the summer of the next year, he renamed it Kar-Salmanu‐ašared ("fortress of Shalmaneser"), settled a substantial number of Assyrians there, and made it the administrative center of a new province, placed under the turtanu (commander in chief).
 Shalmaneser also placed other powerful officials, so-called "magnates", in charge of other vulnerable provinces and regions of the empire.

-The most powerful and threatening enemy of Assyria at this point was Urartu in the north; following in the footsteps of the Assyrians, the Urartian administration, culture, writing system and religion closely followed those of Assyria.
+The most powerful and threatening enemy of Assyria at this point was Urartu in the north; the Urartian administration, culture, writing system, and religion closely followed those of Assyria.
 The Urartian kings were autocrats similar to the Assyrian kings.
 The Assyrians also took some inspiration from Urartu.
 For instance, Assyrian irrigation technology and cavalry units, introduced by Shalmaneser, may have been derived from encounters with Urartu.
-The imperialist expansionism undertaken by the kings of both Urartu and Assyria led to frequent military clashes between the two, despite being separated by the Taurus Mountains.
-In 856 BC, Shalmaneser conducted an ambitious military campaign, marching through mountainous territory to the source of the Euphrates and then attacking Urartu from the west.
+The imperialist expansion undertaken by the kings of both Urartu and Assyria led to frequent military clashes between the two, despite their separation by the Taurus Mountains.
+In 856 BCE, Shalmaneser conducted an ambitious military campaign, marching through mountainous territory to the source of the Euphrates and then attacking Urartu from the west.
 King Arame was forced to flee as Shalmaneser's forces sacked the Urartian capital of Arzashkun, devastated the Urartian heartland, and then marched into what today is western Iran before returning to Arbela in Assyria.